Skip to main content

 Let's say we want to use reflectance data to scale up NEE, by extrapolating flux data across a larger landscape.

 NEON remote sensing flights follow a detailed schedule, as described on the flight schedule page.
-Although flights are generally carried out at a similar time of year at each site over time, weather conditions can shift the exact date, and local climate and phenology may result in flights capturing slightly different conditions on the ground in different years.
+Although flights are generally carried out at a similar time of year at each site over time, weather conditions can shift the exact date, and local weather and phenology may result in flights capturing slightly different conditions on the ground in different years.
 And of course, local conditions each year may result in different vegetation and soil conditions even at the same time of year and same phenological stage.

 The flux footprints enable us to greatly improve the accuracy of the relationship between reflectance and fluxes - instead of guessing at the appropriate region around the tower to use for the comparison, we can use the region identified by the footprint, and weighted by the relative contribution of each pixel to the footprint.